with Christine & John Valters Paintner, Jamie Marich, & Wisdom Council Guest Teachers

 Day 7: Sabbath rest and integration

-- 6 live webinar sessions on Mondays – January 4, 11, 18, 25, February 1, and 8 at 3 pm Ireland/UK time with Christine (will be recorded if you can't join live)
+- 6 live webinar sessions on Mondays – January 4, 11, 18, 25, February 1, and 8 at 3 pm Ireland/UK time (7-8 am Pacific + 10-11 am Eastern). with Christine.
+You can find a time zone converter here.
+(These sessions will be recorded if you can't join live)

 - Ongoing access to the materials in our private and easy-to-navigate retreat platform on Ruzuku.